-Above: then take away the clay blocks and store them away so that they can be used once more!
-Below: clean the sand from the wall with a shovel and a steel brush.
+The big thing!
+Remove the blocks of the mould and store them away to be used once more!
+And: clean the sand from the wall of the new Calabash with a shovel and a steel brush.

 We use steel wire (binding wire) for reinforcement of the cistern wall.
 Steel wire is good for the cylindrical wall and much cheaper than chicken mesh.
 Wind the steel wire around the cistern from below upwards, like a spiral.
 Start as low as possible to overlap the chicken mesh from the bottom.
 At least 10 cm overlap.
 In the lower half, the distance between the wires is 1 cm.
 More upwards, above 0,8 m the distance can be max 2 cm.
 The binding wire can be bought in coils of 10 kg.
 Plaster the wired wall with the last layer of mortar. (layer no 5)